-Less than 90 days
+Foreign employees: less than 90 days

-More than 90 days
+Foreign employees: more than 90 days

-If your employee has a valid residence permit issued in a Schengen member state and you, as a recognised sponsor, have applied for a residence permit, no provisional residence permit (machtiging tot voorlopig verblijf, MVV) is required.
+If your employee has a valid residence permit issued in a Schengen member state and you, as a recognised sponsor, have applied for a residence permit, no provisional residence permit (mvv) is required.

 Temporary projects involving foreign employees

-Temporary cross-border services foreign companies
+Temporary cross-border services for foreign companies

-If your company is based outside of the Netherlands, but within the EEA (including Croatia) or Switzerland, and it performs an assignment in the Netherlands with employees that come from countries outside the EEA or Switzerland, these employees do not need an MVV, TWV or GVVA if:
+If your company is based outside of the Netherlands, but within the EEA or Switzerland, and it performs an assignment in the Netherlands with employees that come from countries outside the EEA or Switzerland, these employees do not need an MVV, TWV or GVVA if:

-- they are allowed to work in your company's country.
+- They are allowed to work in your company's country.

-Where do I apply?
+Where do I apply for a work permit?